Pension Plan Contributions and Benefits

 The Fund exists to provide pension benefits to IAM members, but the Fund is legally independent from the union.
 It is a separate entity managed by an active Board of Trustees composed of members of both labor and management.
 Employers have an equally strong vote in the Fund’s management.

 Our trustees set policy and investment strategy.
 That strategy is based on thorough research and analysis and expert advice from some of the most trusted names on Wall Street and nationwide.
 The IAM National Pension Fund has a sound investment approach and a record of more than 50 years of unblemished integrity.

 Will employees lose their vested benefits in my company plan if I switch to the IAM National Pension Fund?

 An employee's vested benefits belong to the employee—that's what vesting means.
 When a company becomes a contributing employer to the IAM National Pension Fund, its employees' status as participants in the National Pension Plan has no impact on vested benefits in the company's own plan.
-And, vesting service in the company plan counts in the National Pension Plan for vesting and some eligibility purposes.
+And, vesting service in the company plan counts in the National Pension Plan for vesting.